vishalj7/jekyll-now/_posts/2021-06-25-Neuron-Activation-in-Neural-Networks.md

 tags: Neuron Activation-Function Artificial-Neural-Networks
 ---

-##### This post will be a series of post to cover important concepts of a Neural Network such as Gradient Descent, Classification, Backpropagation.

-<br/><br/>

 ### Artificial Neural Networks and Neurons?

 A artificial neural network (ANNs) is network of neurons which are interconnected between layers.
 The very first layer is the input layer and the very last layer is the output layer; this output layer classifies our input using the information passed from all the layers before it.
 There can be x number of layers between the first and last and these are called hidden layers.